ksoze84/sokore/README.md

   </>
 }
 ```
 **Note that the useSoKore hook will trigger re-render for any part of the state changed.
 In the example above, Tables component will re-render if the chairs value is changed.
-This behavior can be optimized adding a partial definer to useSoKore first argument.**
+This behavior can be optimized using select or should subfunctions**
 **Merging mode is only for objects, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**